Lawrence Brook Mill: History

 press house, which he advertised for his services.
 In his advertisement, he became the first to call the surrounding settlement "Milltown."
 He died 24 years later, after which his family oversaw the mill's production.

 In 1843, a fire caused the mill to cease operation.
 It was subsequently acquired by Christopher Meyer who formed the Meyer Rubber Company and converted the mill into a factory.
 The structure received repairs, but another fire destroyed the factory and Meyer's home two years later.
 The factory then became financed by John R. Ford and was renamed Ford & Co.
 In 1851, another fire destroyed the factory.
 The factory was again rebuilt the following year and named the Ford Rubber Company after the issuance of stocks.
 Six years later, the factory was renamed the Meyer Rubber Company again, with Christopher Meyer as the president.

 In 1896, the factory stopped production.
-The India Rubber Company operated the factory from 1897–1906; it was succeeded by the International Rubber Company.
+The India Rubber Company operated the factory from 1897 to 1906; it was succeeded by the International Rubber Company.
 The factory was then taken over by Michelin Tire Company in 1907.
 Many of the buildings which are currently part of the mill were made during that year.
 In 1919, Michelin built 53 homes (which would soon expand to 200) in Milltown.
 During the company's peak year, Michelin would employ over 2000 workers.
 Michelin left in 1930 due to the Great Depression, and a few companies (Heidingsfield Printing Company, Algro Knitting Mills, and Alphaduct Wire) subsequently used the factory during this time.
 Shortly afterward, the factory permanently retired.